Grasstrack: Grasstrack motorcycles

-Grasstrack racing motorcycles look quite similar to Speedway machines but there are different engine capacity limits for each class.
-In the UK there are classes for 250 cc (normally 2 stroke engines), 350 cc and 500 cc bikes (usually 4-stroke engines).
-Unlike Speedway bikes which have no gears, Grasstrack bikes usually have a 2 speed gearbox.
-Both Speedway and Grasstrack bike have no brakes.
+Grasstrack racing motorcycles look quite similar to speedway machines but there are different engine capacity limits for each class.
+In the UK there are classes for 250 cc (normally 2-stroke engines), 350 cc and 500 cc bikes (usually 4-stroke engines).
+Unlike speedway bikes which have no gears, grasstrack bikes usually have a 2 speed gearbox.
+Both speedway and grasstrack bike have no brakes.
 The only other main difference is that speedway bikes have no rear suspension and are shorter in length, usually by around 10–12 inches.

 Also there is a class called Pre-75.
 These are bikes that have been made before 1975.
 The three classes in Pre-75, are 250, 350 and 500 cc.

 As well as solo racing, sidecar racing is also quite popular and often very spectacular.
 There are mainly three recognised classes, 500 cc (using solo 4-stroke engines) and two 1000 cc classes (using stock road bike engines).
-Again, they all run on methanol, and the 500 cc class and the 1000cc Lefthand sidecar class run anti-clockwise around the oval track, and the 1000 cc class clockwise.
+Again, they all run on methanol, and the 500 cc class and the 1000 cc lefthand sidecar class run anti-clockwise around the oval track, and the 1000 cc class clockwise.
 The reason behind the difference in direction is often asked, the main reason being the origin of each class.
-The 500cc sidecars having been developed in mainland Europe, where drivers drive on the right of the road.
-The 1000cc sidecar has been developed in the UK where road users drive on the left.
+The 500 cc sidecars having been developed in mainland Europe, where drivers drive on the right of the road.
+The 1000 cc sidecar has been developed in the UK where road users drive on the left.
 Therefore, the sidecar wheel is always found on the nearside of the vehicle.

-The fastest recorded oval lap record is held by UK's Kelvin Tatum MBE at Rastede (1000 m Grass/Sand surface) in Germany at an average speed of 144.31 km/h.
+The fastest recorded oval lap record is held by UK's Kelvin Tatum MBE at Rastede (1000 m grass/sand surface) in Germany at an average speed of 144.31 km/h.

-Junior Grasstrack
+Junior grasstrack

-Riders can start in Grasstrack racing at a young age (6 years old in the UK).
-Junior Grasstrack clubs cater for riders with motocross bikes as well as Grasstrack machines.
+Riders can start in grasstrack racing at a young age (6 years old in the UK).
+Junior grasstrack clubs cater for riders with motocross bikes as well as grasstrack machines.

-The ACU hold a National Youth Championship each season.
+The ACU hold a national Youth Championship each season.